 Trade: Product Space

-Trade interchange of goods and service for money or other assets.
-In 2016, Canada exported $387Billions and imported $399 Billion making her the 12th most extensive exporter globally.
-The highest exports are in cars which constitute about 12.7% of the total exports.
+Trade is the interchange of goods and services for money or other assets.
+In 2016, Canada exported $ 387 billion and imported $399 Billion, making her the 12th most extensive exporter globally.
+The highest exports are in cars, which constitute about 12.7% of the total exports.
 Coming second is crude petroleum at 10.3%.
-This shows that the country is doing great regarding manufacturing motor vehicles and fuel exploration.
-In the same year, Canada emerged the 9th largest importer globally.
+This shows that the country is doing great in manufacturing motor vehicles and fuel exploration.
+In the same year, Canada emerged as the 9th largest importer globally.
 The highest importation was done on cars at 6.60% followed by the vehicle parts at 5.12%.

 Industrialization: Industrial Revolution

-Industrialization is the process which shifts the epicenters of economic and social activities to concentrate on work, wages, and income generation.
+Industrialization is the process that shifts the epicenters of economic and social activities to concentrate on work, wages, and income generation.
 In Canada, the transformations assumed two phases.
-In the first one, economic and social dimensions changed from agricultural practices and natural resources extractions to manufacturing.
-The subsequent stage the economic and social practices moved from rural cottage industries to urban set ups.
-It majorly happen under private ownership of the factories where the citizens viewed it as a wage generating activity for the living.
+In the first one, economic and social dimensions changed from agricultural practices and natural resource extraction to manufacturing.
+In the subsequent stage, the economic and social practices moved from rural cottage industries to urban setups.
+It majorly happened under private ownership of the factories, where the citizens viewed it as a wage-generating activity for a living.
 Industrialization contributed significantly to changes in work, economy, and society.

 Fishing: Aquaculture

 Canada is filled with flowing rivers, lakes, and a vast coastline which are perfect for fish.
 Fish provides nutrients that essentially develop the cognitive and physical aspects of human beings.
-The human population is growing very fast pointing pressure at the natural resources.
-There is need to get alternative sources of food to these people.
+The human population is growing very fast, putting pressure on natural resources.
+There is a need to get alternative sources of food for these people.
 Even in hard economic times, people need food.
 A high-protein diet is essential to provide energy for financial input.
-Over-fishing is a problem that is affecting the fishing industry in the whole world leading to loss of species.
+Overfishing is a problem that is affecting the fishing industry in the whole world, leading to the loss of species.

 Trade: Protective Helmet

 Canada imports a lot of automobiles from other manufacturing countries like China and Japan.
 It, however, imposes an 8.5% import duty fee on all helmets imported to Canada.
-Before these helmets are sold to the consumers, they undergo manufacturing process, traded on, and transported to the buyer.
-Below is my motorcycle helmet which was manufactured in Japan and transported to be sold in Canada.
+Before these helmets are sold to the consumers, they undergo a manufacturing process, are traded on, and transported to the buyer.
+Below is my motorcycle helmet, which was manufactured in Japan and transported to be sold in Canada.

 Industrialization: Bicycle

 There are assembling industries in Canada that are doing exceptionally well.
 These collect manufactured parts from various processors to come up with a finished good.
-They design products putting in mind costs of the components ensuring they minimize the costs of production.
+They design products, putting in mind the costs of the components, ensuring they minimize the costs of production.
 Most of the manufacturing companies in Canada do not manufacture the bicycles but re-brand the imported ones.
 For example, the bicycle handlebar and the fork are made of tensile materials.
-Some include diamond which can withstand strong force.
+Some include diamonds, which can withstand strong force.
 The diamond is mined in Canada as one of the major minerals exported from the country.

-The tires are made of rubber produced in Canadian industries and reflectors made of glass.
-The glass is manufactured in Canadian glass production companies like the Dominion Glass and Mallorytown Glass Works.
+The tires are made of rubber produced in Canadian industries, and the reflectors are made of glass.
+The glass is manufactured by Canadian glass production companies like Dominion Glass and Mallorytown Glass Works.
 Below is a photo of a bicycle showing some of the parts.

 Horticulture: Greenhouses